New York, USA

 Please send current medical records to hello@skoopnyc.com

 Nursing Appointments (including diagnostic appointments) require a referral from your primary/specialty veterinary.
-For a quicker response, please send this link to your veterinarian to complete --> https://www.skoopnyc.com/vet-referral-form
+You can email this link to your veterinarian directly or to their practice email.

 After Skoop receives a referral form, our nurse will schedule a meet-n-greet or initial appointment with you.

-The Nursing or Diagnostic visits include travel, vitals, care, visit notes sent to DVM to review.
+The Nursing or Diagnostic visits include travel, vitals, one treatment, visit notes sent to DVM to review.

-Skoop will reschedule for follow-up, packages, or you can book appointments at anytime HERE.
+Skoop will reschedule for follow-up, packages, or you can book appointments on our client portal.

-Every appointment is accompanied by two knowledgable and experianced team members.
+Every appointment is accompanied by one-two knowledgable and experianced team members.
 During each appointment, we perform necessary vitals and deliver skilled nursing care to pets based on their veterinarian's recommendations.
 An assessment report is also generated for your pet records and veterinarian.
 We can perform a variety of diagnostics on site that would require a little collaboration with your veterinarian to complete a referral form and provide preferances.
+These appointments generally last 45 min-1hr depending on services and temperment of pet.

 Nursing and Diagnostic services require referrals from your veterianarian prior to your pet's appointment.
-After downloading the Time-to-Pet app (client portal) and creating your pet(s) profile, you will be able to select services and choose an appointment time that works best for your schedule.
-You will receive a confirmation call once we have received your veterinarian's referral.
-If you have recent medical records email us at records@skoopnyc.com.
+After our introductory call, you will be onboarded to our client portal.
+There, you will be able to select services and choose an appointment time that works best for your schedule.
+You will receive a confirmation message once we have received your veterinarian's referral.
+If you have recent medical records please email them to us at records@skoopnyc.com.

 For these majestic creatures, we believe they require a specific kind of care and approach.
 By nature, felines are selective and decisive.
 When it comes to medical treatments, strangers or new experiances have the potential to induce stress.

 Our goal is to minimize these triggers by using a "Fear-Free" approach.
-Our mobile care unit comes equipped with feline calming aids to help reduce stress.
-However, If you know your feline gets stressed during examinations, you may want to consult with your veterinarian about the option of using an antianxiety medication for future visits.
+Our team is knowledgable in fear-free techniques.
+However, If you know your feline gets stressed during examinations, you may want to consult with your veterinarian about the option of using an anti-anxiety medication for future visits.
 This will allow for a smoother and safer experiance for your pet.
 If anti-anxiety medications are not recommended we can discuss alternative ways to deliver care in the most efficient and safest manner.

 Keep in mind, if at any time our feline friend poses a threat to themselves or to our team, we will have to discontinue the visit.
 We can resume services once we have a safer plan to deliver care.

-If you know your canine will be stressed during their appointment, we recommend discussing with your veterinarian the options of using antianxiety medications for future visits.
+If you know your canine will be stressed during their appointment, we recommend informing us during our introductory call and discussing with your veterinarian the options of using antianxiety medications for future visits.
 This will allow for a smoother and safer experience for your pet.
 If antianxiety medications are not recommend we can discuss further how to deliver care in the most efficient and safest manner.

 Keep in mind, if at any time a canine poses a threat to themselves or to our team, we will have to discontinue the visit.
 We understand they may misread our intensions and may react negatively to our care.
 We can resume services once a safer plan has been considered.